-Section 6 (Learner Resources and Student Supports) updated to include section 6.3 Equality Policy, ratified by Academic Council in January 2013.
-April 2015 FC V 2.6 V2 (V2.7) Complete edit of QA manual to reflect current transition relationship with QQI.
+1 Section 6 (Learner Resources and Student Supports) updated to include section 6.3 Equality Policy, ratified by Academic Council in January 2013.
+April 2015 FC V 2.6 V2 ( V2.7 ) Complete edit of QA manual to reflect current transition relationship with QQI.
 Section 8.1 (Public Information) updated to include procedures for providing information to learners in line with section 67 of HEA (2012) and QQI guidelines.
 Section updated to reflect new dissemination of QA Reports.
 All QA reports will be made available via MyOTC and on request as agreed at Academic Council June 2014.
 Section 2.5.3. updated with change to Academic Council Terms of reference agreed by Academic Council in September 2014.
 Section 1.8.7 Protection for Enrolled Learners updated to reflect compliance with new PEL policy requirements.
 Section Programmatic review changed to re-validation.
 Assessment Section changed to include upload to QBS for certification.
 Validation section updated to reflect changes in accordance with new QQI guidelines.
 Sept 2016 RH V. 2.8 Inclusion of St. Michael's House Policy and Procedures 2016.
 Updating of relevant figures/information.
 Change of name from QA Manual to QA Document (QuAD).
 Updating of available OTC programmes.
 Updating of relevant QQI supporting documentation: Policies and Procedures, Core QA, Independent/Private providers, Validation policy etc. Inclusion of Programme Review, as well as Re-validation.
 Inclusion of new OTC Information Management System (IMS).
 Updating of relevant legislation.
 Change of ratification of results policy from Academic Council to Examination Boards (per AC minutes 7 th October 2015).
 Inclusion of Student Rep. on AC (per AC minutes 24 th June 2016).
 Updating of PEL information.
 Change of deferral to withdrawal policy (per AC minutes 24 th June 2016).
 Updating of libraries and RPL information.
 Inclusion of: Quality Systems Summary Diagram.

-Inclusion of ESGs (2015) in preparation for Version 3.0 of this document.
-March - RH/AM V. 3.0 - (For Re-Engagement with QQI).
-November 2018 /KF This version has been designed to comply with the layout presented in the Statutory Quality Assurance Guidelines developed by QQI for use by all Providers (QQI, April 2016/QG1-V2), as follows: Providers (QQI, April 2016/QG1-V2), as follows: 1) Governance and Management of Quality 2) Documented Approach to Quality Assurance 3) Programmes of Education and Training 4) Staff Recruitment, Management and Development 5) Teaching and Learning 6) Assessment of Learners 7) Supports for Learners 8) Information and Data Management 9) Public Information and Communication 10) Other Parties involved in Education and Training 11) Self-Evaluation, Monitoring and Review The FET QA has been subsumed under QA for HET and FET programmes, with the exceptions noted in Appendix 2 and at the relevant sections in this document: a) Grading scheme; b) Penalties; c) External Authentication.
-The Collaborative Provision Policy, presented at Appendix 1, is included for the first time, following its approval by QQI in 2016.
-The following policies and procedures have been updated/introduced for this version:

-No. Policy Title Procedure/Guidelines/ Protocol/Code Page 1801 Policy on Policy Development Guidelines on Policy Development 49 1802 Protection of Enrolled Learners (PEL) Policy + Procedures 86 1803 Social Media Policy No procedures 100 1804 Recognition of Prior Learning (RPL) Policy +Procedures 71 1805 Academic Awards Policy Conforring Procedure 175 1806 Exit Award Policy Conferring Procedure 180 1807 Student Learning Support and Pastoral Care Policy Guide to Learning Support and Pastoral Care Services 188 1808 General Data Protection Regulation (GDPR) Policy Procedures for Data Protection 223 1809 Risk Management Policy Risk Management Process (+Appendices - 247 & Misk Management Folicy Use of) = Procedures 291
+Inclusion of ESGs (2015) in preparation for Version 3.0 of this docum nent.
+March - RH/AM V. 3.0 - (For Re-Engager ment with QQI).
+March - November 2018 RH/AM /KF V. 3.0 - (For Re-Engagement with QQI).
+This version has been designed to comply with the layout press Statutory Quality Assurance Guidelines developed by QQI for Providers (QQI, April 2016/QG1-V2), as follows: 1) Governance and Management of Quality 2) Documented Approach to Quality Assurance 3) Programmes of Education and Training 4) Staff Recruitment, Management and Development 5) Teaching and Learning 6) Assessment of Learners 7) Supports for Learners 8) Information and Data Management 9) Public Information and Communication 10) Other Parties involved in Education and Training 11) Self-Evaluation, Monitoring and Review The FET QA has been subsumed under QA for HET and FET progr the exceptions noted in Appendix 2 and at the relevant sec document: a) Grading scheme; b) Penalties; c) External Authentication.
+The Collaborative Provision Policy, presented at Appendix 1, is the first time, following its approval by QQI in 2016. nmes, with ons in this version: nd procedures have been updated/introduc No. Policy Ti tle Protocol/Code Page 1801 - n Policy Development Guidelines on Policy Development 51 1802 Protectio (PEL) Po on of Enrolled Learners licy + Procedures 88 1803 Social M edia Policy No procedures 102 1804 Recognit Policy ion of Prior Learning (RPL) +Procedures 73 1805 c Awards Policy 177 1806 rd Policy Conferring Procedure 182 1807 Student Learning Support and Care Policy Guide to Learning Support and Pastoral Care Services 190 1808 Data Protection Regulation Procedures for Data Protection 225 1809 nagement Policy Risk Management Process (+Appendices - Use of) = Procedures 249 & 293 Use UIJ - FIUCEUUIES 295